koc-lab/lex-simple/README.md

 After running the code above, you will generate a .txt file with lexical simplifications.
 In order to do structural simplification on top of lexical simplification, follow the steps in https://github.com/Lambda-3/DiscourseSimplification/tree/master.
 In particular, run
 ```
+cd .. #make sure you are in the main directory
 git clone https://github.com/koc-lab/SentenceSplitting.git
 cd DiscourseSimplification
 mvn clean install -DskipTests